Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 The initiator assists in starting the chain reaction.

-There is also a layer of uranium-238 between the plutonium and the initiator to act as a sort of radioactive insulator and neutron reflector.
+There is also a layer of uranium-238 between the plutonium and the initiator, which acts as a radioactive insulator and neutron reflector.

 The mass of plutonium, with the initiator inside, is enough for critical mass.